Site navigation

 From 1 July 2015, the revised Senate Order requires that only contracts formed through grants, sales of goods/services by an entity, disposals by an entity, and other financial arrangements (non-procurement contracts) be included in the internet listing.
 Procurement contracts are not to be included in the internet listing.
 Reports on procurement contracts will be generated by the Department of Finance and published on AusTender (www.tenders.gov.au) and can be accessed by the Senate Order button.

-- Financial years: each financial year from 1 June 2014 to 30 June 2015, to 1 July 2020 to 30 June 2022.
+• Financial years: each financial year from 1 July 2015 to 30 June 2024.

-- Calendar years: each calendar year from 1 January 2015 to 31 December 2015, to 1 January 2021 to 31 December 2021.
+• Calendar years: each calendar year from 1 January 2015 to 31 December 2023.

 There is no cost associated with complying with this Senate Order.